Maekar I Targaryen

 After Aerys's death, Maekar took the Iron Throne and had Bloodraven imprisoned.
 For seven years of his reign, a hot summer persisted.
 Some thought it was the Great Summer come at last.
 When it broke it was followed by a short autumn and a long, cold winter.

-Maekar ruled until 233AL when he fell in battle against an unknown rebel lord, possibly in one of the later Blackfyre rebellions or possibly against the last Lothston Lord.
-He was succeeded by his son Aegon.
+Maekar ruled until 233AC when he fell in battle against an unknown rebel lord, possibly in one of the later Blackfyre rebellions or possibly against the last Lothston lord.
+He was succeeded by his son Aegon V Targaryen.

 Quotes about Maekar I